-Imagine Lifestyles is proud to offer Mercedes-Benz Car Rentals in Miami, FL, South Florida, Los Angeles, CA, New York, NY and Chicago, IL
+Imagine Lifestyles is proud to offer luxury Mercedes-Benz Car Rentals in Miami, FL, South Florida, Los Angeles, CA, New York, NY and Chicago, IL.

 Karl Benz debuted the world’s first automobile in January 1886.
 The Benz Patent Motor Car, as it was named, was a three-wheeled vehicle.
 A few months later Gottlieb Daimler debuted a four-wheeled vehicle, with engineer Wilhelm Maybach, powered by the Daimler engine.
 The first Mercedes was built right after Daimler died in 1901.
 Emil Jellinek, a primary distributor for Daimler, commissioned the vehicle to be built by Maybach.
 The car was named after Jellinek’s daughter Mercedes.